getinstachip/vpm/README.md

 ### Basic Commands

-- Install a package: `vpm install <author/repo_name>`
+- Install a .v file and all submodule dependencies: `vpm install <top_module.v> <repo_url>`
-- Include a module and its sub-modules: `vpm include <module_name.v> <author/repo_name>`

 ## Very useful stuff

 ### vpm include "top_module"
-After running `vpm include "top_module"`, the Verilog Package Manager parses the file and downloads all the submodules too.
+After running `vpm include "top_module.v"`, the Verilog Package Manager parses the file and downloads all the submodules too.
 It generates .vh files and handles synthesis collateral.

-Example: running `vpm include pfcache` finds all dependences and includes/configures them for you.
+Example: running `vpm include pfcache.v` finds all dependences and includes/configures them for you.
 ```
 your_project/
 ├─ vpm_modules/